druzsan/setup-matrix/README.md

 ## ⚠️ Breaking Changes

-v1 Syntax is no longer supported.
+v1 syntax is no longer supported.
 Update inputs when switching to v2.